SaadNajm/SaadNajm/README.md

 ## Hi there, I'm Saad Najm! 👋

-I’m a software engineer, I like drawing , coding and learning new stuff.
+I'm a software engineer who loves to always learn, read books, and explore new technologies.
+I enjoy coding, drawing, and finding creative solutions to problems.

 -   How to reach me: saadnajm.msc@gmail.com